Nasiopars/test-vite-preload/README.md

 # test vite with reactsnap and routing

-* - base structure of an project, maked by Vite and use react-snap for prerender better Ceo with routing system and helmet for meta tags.
+* - base structure of a project, maked by Vite and use react-snap for prerender better Ceo with routing system and helmet for meta tags.

 ## structure and packages